cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

     :language: console

 We note that we only see the package names and versions; e.g. ``foo/2.4``, without any mention of the compilers and MPI libraries for which it is built.
-This terser stype was an intentional design goal of the authors.
+This terser type was an intentional design goal of the authors.
 Also of note are the intelmpi and simd packages.
 The Flavours approach relies on seeing what modules have been loaded previously in order to determine what 'flavor' of the requested package should be loaded.
 To support the different builds of ``bar``